-Parking areas designed to accommodate four or more vehicles shall be provided with light over the parking surface.
+Parking areas designed to accommodate four or more vehicles shall be provided with light over the parking surface as follows:

-- 1. Lighting design shall be coordinated with the landscape plan to ensure that vegetation growth will not substantially impair the intended illumination. - 2.
-Parking lot lighting shall, to the maximum extent feasible, be designed and installed so that light and glare is not directed onto residential use areas or adjacent public rights-of-way, consistent with Article 25, Performance Standards. - 3.
-Carport lighting shall be integrated into carport structures, and there shall have no bare light bulbs.
+- A. Lighting design shall be coordinated with the landscape plan to ensure that vegetation growth will not substantially impair the intended illumination. - B. Parking lot lighting shall, to the maximum extent feasible, be designed and installed so that light and glare is not directed onto residential use areas or adjacent public rights-of-way, consistent with Article 25, Performance Standards.
+Such parking lot illumination shall be no less than 0.5 foot-candles. - C. Carport lighting shall be integrated into carport structures, and there shall have no bare light bulbs.

-15-2421 Parking Lot Landscaping
+15-2421 Parking Lot Landscaping and Shading